Why You Should Move to a Walkable City

 Can You Actually Walk the Walk in Your Next City?

-If you enjoy exploring cities by foot, you could be among the growing group of homebuyers—millennials especially—that are moving away from car-dependent locations and towards those with high walkability.
-Walkable, or walk-friendly cities, boast an abundance of sidewalks, pedestrian right of ways, parks, public spaces and streets accommodating bicyclists and transit.
+If you enjoy exploring cities by foot, you could be among the growing group of homebuyers — millennials especially — that are moving away from car-dependent locations and toward those with high walkability.
+Walkable, or walk-friendly, cities boast an abundance of sidewalks, pedestrian right of ways, parks, public spaces, and streets accommodating bicyclists and transit.

 Why Does Walkability Matter?